-Penalties for non-compliance with EEO-1 reporting data include debarment for government contractors and the EEOC may seek a federal court order compelling compliance.
-Also, under United States Code, Title 18, section 1001, false statements in EEO-1 reports may result in fines or imprisonment.
+Penalties for non-compliance with EEO-1 data reporting include debarment for government contractors, and the EEOC may seek a federal court order compelling compliance.
+Also, false statements in EEO-1 reports may result in fines or imprisonment.
 While potentially expensive to litigate, there are no civil penalties or fees for a failure to file an EEO-1 report for private employers.

 The results of the EEO-1 report itself do not give employees or employee representatives grounds for a claim because the results of the report are, at least initially, confidential.
 The EEOC will release charge files (including EEO-1s submitted with position statements) to charging parties (claimants).
 Further, charging parties and their lawyers can disclose EEO-1 reports during litigation.
 In civil litigation, a plaintiff's lawyer can request EEO-1 reports during discovery and can use them.